Save Time and Money by Ordering a Longer Supply of Esomeprazole

 Esomeprazole and How it Works

 Esomeprazole is a type of medication called a proton pump inhibitor (PPI).
 PPIs stop the ‘pump’ that usually releases acid into your stomach.
-By blocking this pump, esomeprazole helps to reduce the amount of acid that gets made in your stomach and, therefore, decreases the amount coming back up and burning your throat.
+By blocking this pump, esomeprazole helps to reduce the amount of acid produced in your stomach and, therefore, decreases the amount coming back up and burning your throat.

 Conditions Esomeprazole Treats